qrvey/partner-portal/docs/ui-docs/dataviews/chart-types.md

 * The most common use cases are for healthcare measurements (temperature, heart rate, oxygen levels, etc), or for “sensor” use-case for IoT devices where you’re capturing measurements at date/time intervals.
 Here chart Creators' main interest is to show the Min/Avg/Max each minute or hour, for example.

 ### How to Use Min/Max Charts
 You can create Min/Max charts anywhere that the Chart Builder is available.
-For a general overview of the Chart Builder, please check <a href="docs/ui-docs/dataviews/chart-builder/"> this section</a>.
+For a general overview of the Chart Builder, please check <a href="/docs/ui-docs/dataviews/chart-builder/" target="_blank"> this section</a>.

 To get started, open the chart builder, and a new window will open up in the center of the screen, as shown below.